Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 ## Choosing the Dealer
 No method is stipulated for choosing the dealer.
 A hanafuda-specific method involves each player drawing a card from the deck, and the player with the earliest month becomes the dealer.
 In the event of a tie, the highest-ranked card within the month is considered the earliest.
 If there is still a tie, then the players re-draw.

+## Distributing the Initial Cards
+In the three-player version of the game, 7 cards are dealt to each player, and 6 cards face-up to the table.
+In the two-player version, 8 cards are dealt to each player, and a further 8 cards face-up to the table.

 > ![6field7hand_3players_setup.png](/hanafuda/6field7hand_3players_setup.png =400x)